The constitutional crisis triggered by Spain’s highest court a week before New Year’s has ended with a whimper.

 “The sad division within the Constitutional Court by blocs has become evident, even on very technical issues” — like whether to hear the People’s Party’s request to suspend parliamentary debate — “where it is not easy to see ideological differences, but rather strategies of action to achieve a previously desired result.”

-Conservatives deserve blame for taking four years to accept the obvious compromise: giving the left a majority on the court, after Spanish voters gave the left a majority in parliament in two elections.
-It doesn’t look like voters agree.
-Polls put the People’s Party ahead by 4 to 7 points.
+Conservatives deserve blame for taking four years to accept the obvious compromise: giving the left a majority on the court, after Spanish voters gave the left a majority in two elections.
+But it doesn’t look like voters agree.
+Polls have the People’s Party up 4 to 7 points.